Sreevarshan-fin/ML-Healthcare-Premium-Prediction/README.md

 # 🏥 **Health Insurance Premium Prediction**

-I built a machine learning system that predicts health insurance premiums with **99% accuracy**.
+I built a machine learning system that predicts health insurance premiums with 99% accuracy.

+**Problem Statement:**
+Insurance companies need to estimate fair and accurate premiums for customers based on their health profiles.
+This is a **supervised regression problem**—the model predicts continuous premium values (in ₹) rather than categories.

+**Scope of Work:**
+- **Input features:** Age, BMI, medical history, lifestyle factors, income, family size, hereditary risk
+- **Target variable:** Annual insurance premium (continuous numerical value)
+- **Business constraint:** Prediction error must be <10% for all customer segments
+- **Deliverable:** A deployed web application that insurance teams can use for real-time premium estimation

+**My Approach:**
 When I started this project, my goal was simple: build something that actually works in a real insurance workflow, not just a model with a high score.
-The project started with **50,000 raw insurance records**, and I handled everything—from cleaning messy data to deploying a working Streamlit app that real users can interact with.
+The project started with 50,000 raw insurance records, and I handled everything—from cleaning messy data to deploying a working Streamlit app that real users can interact with.

 ---